What does Bespoke mean? How is it different than Made-To-Measure?

 What is a "muslin" fitting?

-The “basted” fitting process (also referred to as a muslin or test fitting) is a crucial step in the full bespoke pattern making process that ensures you receive the most optimal fit possible.
+The “muslin” or “basted” fitting process (also referred to as a test fitting or prototype fitting) is a crucial step in the full bespoke pattern making process that ensures you receive the most optimal fit possible.
 After taking your initial measurements, we draft your unique pattern and make a test garment that is “basted” together, meaning the pieces have been loosely sewn so it can be easily taken apart and re-adjusted to your body.
 Once we have fit you in this test garment, we revise your pattern as needed before cutting the actual fabric for your finished garments.
 The basted process enables us to make fit corrections that may not otherwise be possible on a finished suit.